 If you do not have consistency with your training, nutrition, and recovery, you will never progress in your quest to improve your performance and physique.

 It is impossible to get to a goal without a high level of dedication.

 You have to stay focused on developing your body, improving your performance, and building mental toughness even when you don’t want to.

 It is important to understand that goals are not reached overnight.
 The human body requires time to adapt and make changes.

 Getting to the next level is not a smooth journey.
 At certain times during your journey, you will need extraordinary willpower to make it through.

 Successes and failures will occur, but do not let your wins go to your head and your losses go to your heart.

 Walking into a mission with no plan will result in a total disaster.
 Map out your journey and follow it.

-In order to reach a goal, you have to want to get to that goal real bad.
+In order to reach a goal, you have to really want to get to that goal.
 Your desire to get into top, physical condition has to burn wildly.